rita-ni/DSCI-532_group-211_dashboards/reflections.md

 7. There might need a vertical line in the chart in Tab 3.
 8. More colors could be added to make the app more visually appealing.

+The feedbacks can be found from the Github issues here: [Github issues](https://github.com/UBC-MDS/DSCI-532_group-211_dashboards/issues/40)

 # High level summary of the changes we made:
 1. We fixed the typos in the app
 2. We added a title and axis labels for the second chart in Tab 2